cplagz/GarDoor-Car/README.md

 Maximum distance (in cm) to ping.
 If using HC-SR04P sensors should be 400.
 If using HC-SR04 sensors, should be 450.
 Must be a number.
 (Default: 400)

-ULTRASONIC_DIST_MAX_CLOSE
+ULTRASONIC_DIST_MAX_CLOSE number-in-cm

 Maximum distance (in cm) to indicate that the garage door is closed (used by sensor 1).
 If the measured distance to the object is less than this, then the door is published as closed.If the measured distance to the object is more than this, then the door is published as open.
 Must be a number.
 (Default: 120)

-ULTRASONIC_DIST_MAX_CAR
+ULTRASONIC_DIST_MAX_CAR number-in-cm

 Maximum distance (in cm) to indicate that the car is present (used by sensor 2).
 If the measured distance to the object is less than this, then the car is present.
 If the measured distance to the object is more than this, then the car is absent.
 Must be a number.
 (Default: 120)

-ULTRASONIC_SETTLE_TIMEOUT
+ULTRASONIC_SETTLE_TIMEOUT milliseconds

+Number of milliseconds (1000 per second) to wait between pings (as both sensors get triggered at the same time).
+Waiting between pings improves readings for each sensor.
+Must be a number.
+(Default: 500)

-RELAY_ACTIVE_TIMEOUT
+RELAY_ACTIVE_TIMEOUT milliseconds

+Number of milliseconds (1000 per second) the relay will close to actuate the door opener.
+While it is "closed" the NO connector on the relay will allow current to flow, while the NC connector will cut the flow of current.
+Must be a number.
+(Default: 500)

 RELAY_ACTIVE_TYPE HIGH

 Set to LOW if using an active-low relay module.
 Set to HIGH if using an active-high relay module.
 (Default: HIGH)

-DOOR_TRIG_PIN
+DOOR_TRIG_PIN 8266_pin_identifier

+The ESP8266 GPIO pin that triggers the two ultrasonic sensors to determine the distance to an object and output the results on their Echo pins.
+Must be a number.
+(Default: 14)  (which is D5 on the NodeMCU)

 **Door 1 Parameters**

-DOOR1_ALIAS "Door 1"
+DOOR1_ALIAS "name"

-The alias to be used for Door 1 in serial messages.
+The alias to be used for Door 1 (garage door) in serial messages, MQTT topic and webpage.
 Must be placed within quotation marks.
-(Default: Door 1)
+(Default: Door)

-MQTT_DOOR1_ACTION_TOPIC "garage/door/1/action"
+MQTT_DOOR1_ACTION_TOPIC WIFI_HOSTNAME "mqtt-topic"

-The topic GarHAge will subscribe to for action commands for Door 1.
+The MQTT broker topic GarDoor-Car will subscribe to for action commands for Door 1 (garage door).
 Must be placed within quotation marks.
-(Default: garage/door/1/action)
+(Default: /1/action)

-MQTT_DOOR1_STATUS_TOPIC "garage/door/1/status"
+MQTT_DOOR1_STATUS_TOPIC WIFI_HOSTNAME "mqtt-topic"

-The topic GarHAge will publish Door 1's status to.
+The Mqtt broker topic GarDoor-Car will publish Door 1's (garage door) status to.
 Must be placed within quotation marks.
-(Default: garage/door/1/status)
+(Default: /1/status)

 DOOR1_OPEN_PIN D2